Kureishi/Camera_LLM_Inference/README.md

 ## What Was Built

-A Python desktop app that captures images or short video clips from a webcam, optionally crops them, and sends them **in-memory** (no file saved) to a local LLM via LM Studio for conversational analysis.
+A Python desktop app that captures images or short video clips from a webcam, optionally crops them, and sends them **in-memory** (no external file needed to be saved previously) to a local LLM via LM Studio for conversational analysis.

 ---